-a.
-Beautiful ruby red colour of some ancient glass paintings is due to gold and silver nanoparticles trapped in the glass matrix.

-b.
-The decorative glaze or metallic film known as lustre found on some medieval pottery is due to certain spherical metallic nanoparticles.
+- a.
+Beautiful ruby red colour of some ancient glass paintings is due to gold and silver nanoparticles trapped in the glass matrix. - b.
+The decorative glaze or metallic film known as lustre found on some medieval pottery is due to certain spherical metallic nanoparticles. - c.

-c.
 Carbon black is a nanostructured material that is used in tyres of car to increase the life of tyre.
 (Discovery in 1900).
 Carbon nanotubes are made up of graphite sheets with nanosized diameter.
-They have highest strength.
+They have highest strength. - d.

-d.
 Fumed silica, a component of silicon rubber, coatings, sealants and adhesives is also a nanostructured material.

-number Find out more of nanostructured materials in day to day used products.
+Find out more number of nanostructured materials in day to day used products.

-- 'nanotechnology' 1.
-The term was defined by Tokyo science University Professor, Nario Taniguchi in 1974. - 2.
+- 1. The term 'nanotechnology' was defined by Tokyo science University Professor, Nario Taniguchi in 1974. - 2.
 Invention of Scanning Tunneling Microscope (STM) in 1980, led to the discovery of fullerenes in 1986 and carbon nanotubes a few years later.

-STM, TEM instruments.
+Collect the information about the scientists who discovered SEM, STM, TEM instruments.